samvermette/SVPullToRefresh/README.md

 - (void)setCustomView:(UIView *)view forState:(SVInfiniteScrollingState)state;
 ```

-You can access these properties through your scroll view's @infiniteScrollingView@ property.
+You can access these properties through your scroll view's `infiniteScrollingView` property.

 ## Under the hood